 Roll Back Time at the Old Sturbridge Village

-Ever wish you could take a time machine back to the 1800s?
-A visit to Old Sturbridge Village might just be the next best thing.
-This living history museum depicts a rural New England town of the 1830s and is home to more than 40 historic bushings.
+A visit to Old Sturbridge Village will transport you back in time.
+This living history museum depicts a rural New England town of the 1830s and is home to more than 40 historic buildings.
 Explore the buildings, chat with interpreters, and get a feel for what the area might have been like 200 years ago.

 Explore Battleship Cove

-Home to the largest collection of preserved US Navy ships in the world, Battleship Cove is the place to go if you’re into maritime or Navy history.
+Battleship Cove is home to the largest collection of preserved US Navy ships in the world, and is the place to go if you’re interested in maritime or naval history.
 At this museum, you can learn all about how each ship was used and more.

 See Famous Filming Locations